Todd M. Friedman, P.C.

 Overview

-Todd Friedman is an intellectual property litigator and partner in Kirkland’s New York office, with a primary focus on patent disputes.
-In particular, Todd has significant experience representing clients in high-stakes litigation in all areas of technology, including semiconductors, computer software and hardware, telecommunications, and medical devices.
-Todd has tried numerous cases to verdict, and his clients have included some of the nation’s largest companies, such as Intel, Samsung, and IBM, among others.
+Todd Friedman is a senior litigation partner in Kirkland’s New York office, with a primary focus on intellectual property matters.
+He is an experienced trial lawyer, having litigated dozens of high-stakes cases in district courts across the country, the Federal Circuit, the International Trade Commission, and the Patent and Trademark Office.
+Todd represents clients in a wide range of technology fields, including semiconductors, computer software and hardware, telecommunications, and medical devices.
+Todd has tried many cases to verdict, and his clients have included some of the nation’s largest companies, such as Intel, Samsung, IBM, Dell, and Lenovo, among others.

-The Legal 500 U.S. has consistently recognized Todd’s work on the Firm’s Tier 1 Patent Litigation team and in the Firm’s International Trade Commission patent practice, and noted that he is an “excellent strategist” and “responsive, organized and an effective oral advocate.”
+Todd has been nationally recognized by numerous publications, including The Legal 500 U.S., Law360, IAM Patent 1000, and Chambers USA.
+The Legal 500 U.S. has consistently recognized Todd as a key lawyer on the Firm’s Tier 1 Patent Litigation team and in the Firm’s International Trade Commission patent practice, and noted that he is an “excellent strategist,” “responsive, organized and an effective oral advocate.”

 Experience